 For landscape, sports, and nature photography, shutter speed is extremely important aesthetically because shots contain moving subjects.
 The photographer may be moving too, and handholding the camera.

 In DIY product photography, your camera will almost always be on a tripod shooting a still object.
-For this reason, we don’t have to worry much about motion blur or camera shake generated by handholding, so it’s possible to use a low shutter speed to create extremely sharp images.
+For this reason, we don’t have to worry much about motion blur or camera shake (from handholding), so it’s possible to use a low shutter speed to create extremely sharp images.

 Shutter speeds are given in fractions of a second.
 When using a tripod in a studio, use a low setting like 1/13 in order to push more light into the camera.
 Use your light meter to determine your exact setting by adjusting shutter speed until you get to zero.